310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Tetora %}
-Hehe, Taichou was pretty much useless this time, but Midori-kun’s been making up for it by shining way more than usual.
+Heheh, Taichou was pretty much useless this time, but Midori-kun’s been making up for it by shining way more than usual.

 We surprisingly always balance ourselves out.

 “Five stars becoming one, shining with all their might!
-With the five of us together, we are Ryuseitai…!! ☆”
+With the five of us together, we are Ryuseitai…! ☆”

 “♪\~♪\~♪”
 {% endbubble %}